CZ-NIC/knot/doc/operation.rst

 Secondary (slave) mode
 ======================

-Running the server as a secondary server is very straightforward as you usually bootstrap zones over AXFR and thus avoid any manual zone operations.
+Running the server as a secondary is very straightforward as the zone is transfered automatically from a remote server.
+The received zone is usually stored in a zone file after the :ref:`zone_zonefile-sync` period elapses.
+Zone differences are stored in the :ref:`zone journal <Journal behaviour>`.
-In contrast to AXFR, when the incremental transfer finishes, it stores the differences in the journal file and doesn't update the zone file immediately but after the :ref:`zone_zonefile-sync` period elapses.

 .. _Primary mode: